 Create a UI by using XAML Designer

-The XAML Designer in Visual Studio and Blend for Visual Studio provides a visual interface to help you design XAML-based apps, such as WPF, UWP, and Xamarin.Forms apps.
+The XAML Designer in Visual Studio and Blend for Visual Studio provides a visual interface to help you design XAML-based apps, such as WPF and UWP.
 You can create user interfaces for your apps by dragging controls from the Toolbox window (Assets window in Blend for Visual Studio) and setting properties in the Properties window.
 You can also edit XAML directly in XAML view.

 For advanced users, you can even customize the XAML Designer.